pszponder/dev-notes_go_archived/notes/go_concurrency_channels.md

 ## Channel Conventions

-When naming a channel variable, the variable should end with `ch` or `Ch`
+- When naming a channel variable, the variable should end with `ch` or `Ch`
+- When setting the size of a [buffered channel](go_concurrency_channels.md#buffered-channels), use powers of 2 (ex.
+2, 4, 8, 16, 32, 64, 128, 256,...)
+- To avoid `deadlock` errors:
+  - WRITE to a channel before READing from it
+  - Close a channel when you are done writing to it

 ## Creating & Using Channels